Paying for the Roads: Electric Vehicle Road Usage and Registration Fees

 A few states have explored a per-kWh fee for EV drivers.
 Since most charging occurs at home, a per-kWh fee on EV charging could require a separate meter for determining which electricity consumption was for the EV.
-This could be avoided through submetering, relying on the meters embedded in EVSE or the vehicles.
-A per-kWh fee is not as precise as a weight-based metric for assessing the impact of vehicles on the roads even though heavier vehicles will generally use more kWh per mile.
+This could be avoided through submetering, relying on the meters embedded in EVSE or the vehicles, but the process of implementing submetering and separating out the EV electricity usage from the household usage does carry a cost.

 Current Pilot Programs on a Road Usage Charge

 In February 2019, the U.S. Department of Transportation providing funding to 7 states to explore road usage programs.
 The states that were selected are CA, DE, MN, MO, NH, OR, and UT.
 The National Conference of State Legislatures tracks the states that have introduced or passed legislation to study road usage charges and other VMT programs.

 In addition, 14 states are participating in Road Usage Charge West, a group that focuses on road usage charges and programs.
 The following states have either completed or are currently running road usage charge programs through Road Usage Charge West, or independently: